AngleSharp/AngleSharp.Diffing/README.md

 The above  control text would use case-insensitive regular expression to match against a test text string (e.g. "HELLO WORLD 2020").

-### Ignore attribute
+### Inline Ignore attribute
-If the `diff:ignore="true"` attribute is used on a control element  (`="true"` implicit/optional), all their attributes and child nodes are skipped/ignored during comparison, including those of the test element, the control element is matched with.
+If the inline `diff:ignore="true"` attribute is used on a control element  (`="true"` implicit/optional), all their attributes and child nodes are skipped/ignored during comparison, including those of the test element, the control element is matched with.

 In this example, the `<h1>` tag, it's attribute and children are considered the same as the element it is matched with: